 What is Sports Stadium or Arena Advertising and Field Marketing?

-Because there are billions of people across the world who enjoy watching sports, there is endless opportunity for marketing to this audience.
-There is no avenue on the planet that attracts a larger following made up of a more diverse variety of people than sports events do.
-Sports arenas are a marketer’s gold mine.
+Because there are billions of people worldwide who enjoy watching sports, there is endless opportunity for marketing to this audience.
+No avenue on the planet attracts a larger following made up of more diverse people than sports events.
+Thus, sports arenas are a marketer’s gold mine.

 Advertising your company or brand in a stadium allows for endless creative possibilities to attract business.
-In a small-town setting, you might sponsor a little league team and have your business name on a weatherproof sign along the outfield fencing.
-Or maybe you can have your name added to a list of sponsors near the concession stand where your business name will see a lot of foot traffic.
+For example, in a small-town setting, you might sponsor a little league team and have your business name on a weatherproof sign along with the outfield fencing.
+Or maybe you can have your name added to a list of sponsors near the concession stand where your business name will see many foot traffic.
 If you are a small business relying on local dollars, this is an excellent way to garner brand recognition among people who will support your company.

-Businesses can have advertisements all over stadiums, arenas, and fields, from on the walls of a venue to on the screens during halftime or transition periods to signs on the corridor or even bathroom walls.
-No matter the size of your business, you can benefit from stadium and field advertising.
+Businesses can have advertisements all over stadiums, arenas, and fields, from a venue’s walls to on the screens during halftime or transition periods to signs on the corridor or even bathroom walls.
+So no matter the size of your business, you can benefit from stadium and field advertising.

 Types of Sports Venues that Offer Advertising

 - Professional Sports – NBA Arenas, NFL Stadiums, MLB Fields, NHL Arenas, Golf Courses